Set Current Location

 Home to a seemingly endless labyrinth of subtropical wetlands, the Everglades National Park shelters a peculiar ecosystem within its 1.5 million acres (6,104 square kilometres) expanse.
 The park is bound by Everglades City and the Upper Keys of Florida's archipelago, and also hems Florida City and Miami.
 Stretches of the park's lush swampland feature a rich network of mangroves, known to be the largest ecosystem in the western hemisphere, and robust breeding ground and habitat for an array of wading birds and varied wildlife.
 Its dark, tropical depths are shrouded in grassy rivers and dense marshes that are home to the famed American alligator, the West Indian manatee, 350 aviary species, 36 endangered species, and the majestic yet elusive Florida Panther.
 Tropical hardwood hammocks form ideal shelters for the nearly 50 species of reptiles that are found in the park, while wet prairies with their brackish water support the growth of succulent plants like saltworts and glassworts.
 While modern concerns like global warming and surging sea levels loom as considerable threats to the park's fragile ecosystem, the Everglades continues to be a constant source of beauty and wonder for all who visit.

 Death Valley National Park is famed for its extreme arid temperatures.
-While it's difficult to believe much can survive the boiling temperatures up to 134 degrees fahrenheit (57 degrees centigrade), the park's desert wildlife proves otherwise.
-From Bighorn Sheep, Coyote and the evergreen creosote bush, the desert changes through the seasons and offers up a burst of colors in spring when the wildflowers bloom spectacularly.
-Top scenic spots include Zabriskie Point, overlooking the sci-fiesque multi-hued Furnace Creek; otherworldly Twenty Mule Team Canyon and the badlands; and the desolate Mesquite Flat Sand Dunes.
+While it's difficult to believe much can survive the sweltering temperatures up to 120 degrees Fahrenheit (49 degrees centigrade), the park's desert wildlife proves otherwise.
+Home to the Bighorn Sheep, Coyote and the evergreen creosote bush, the desert changes through the seasons and offers up a burst of colors in spring when the wildflowers bloom spectacularly.
+Top scenic spots include Zabriskie Point, overlooking the sci-fiesque multi-hued Furnace Creek; otherworldly Twenty Mule Team Canyon and the badlands, and the desolate Mesquite Flat Sand Dunes.

 A gargantuan grove of trees that shoot from the slopes of the majestic Sierra Nevada mountains depict nature's unfathomable beauty.
 Named after the towering resident trees that dwarf every other being in its unencumbered swathe of wilderness, the Sequoia National Park is home to a warren of wonders.
 Sheer cliffs of the Sierra Nevada compete with the astounding beauty of the General Sherman tree, the largest tree on earth.
 While the front country of the park is largely cloaked by blue oak woodlands and mild river valleys, where the elusive mountain lion basks in the morning sun, the back country is characterized by an astonishing expanse of trails like the High Sierra, only accessible by horseback.
 It is here that the trail ascends from the Kern Canyon, among one of the last vestiges of the Ice Age, to meet the summit of Mount Whitney at 8000 feet (2,400 meters).
 A host of soul-stirring alpine journeys await bushwalkers and backcountry hikers who strive to traverse this Goliathan tapestry of trails.
 Other spectacular wonders that lie within the grand folds of the park include a sequoia-fringed meadow called the Crescent Meadow, the Tokopah Falls, the granite Moro Rock, and the Giant Forest Museum.